hazybluedot/hazyblue.me/content/cv.md

 <section markdown="1">
 ## Education

+2014-?
+:   *Engineering Education at Virginia Polytechnic and Statue University* (Blacksburg, VA)

+    - Ph.D. in progress

 2014
 :   *M.S. in Electrical Engineering at Virginia Polytechnic and State University* (Blacksburg, VA)

-    - projected completion: August 2014
+    - anticipated completion: January 2015

 2004
 :   *BS in Computer Systems Engineering at University of Massachusetts* (Amherst, MA)